Sesha101/TidyDataProject/README.md

 - Create a new tidy summary data set of means of all the measures by activity and subject

-- since we don't need activityid (replaced by activityname), let us drop the activityid in the result/tidy set
+- since we don't need activityid (replaced by activityname), drops the activityid in the result/tidy set

-- Generate tidySummary output file in the current working directory (tidySummary.txt)
+- generate tidySummary output file in the current working directory (tidySummary.txt)

-  - Use default separator and header creation.
+  - use default separator and header creation.
-  - Also, let it be created in the current working directory
+  - also, let it be created in the current working directory